 Discharge was measured continuously at all of the 4 study watersheds: Minebank Run, Powder Mill Run, and Dead Run are gauged by the U.S. Geological Survey (USGS gage numbers 0158397967, 01589305, and 01589330, respectively), while Red Run is gauged by the University of Maryland, Baltimore County Center for Urban Environmental Research and Education.
 Further details on stream site characteristics and the methods described below are in Supporting Information.

-Comparison of Pre and Post Restoration Hydrologic Response
+Comparison of Pre- and Post-Restoration Hydrologic Response